What are Microservices on AKS

 Observability of Traffic

-Due to all service to service communication going via the proxies in a service mesh you have the ability for improved observability of the network traffic.
+Due to all service-to-service communication going via the proxies in a service mesh, you have the ability to improve the observability of the network traffic.
 This will allow you to trace a request via all services in the service mesh, the frequency of HTTP error codes, and any latency, be it service-to-service or globally.

 You may find some service meshes have their own dashboard to give you a single pane of glass view of all network flow, but they mostly also offer you the option to ship the logs to Prometheus to be used with Grafana, the two most used tools for monitoring AKS.